Fraunhofer-AISEC/trusted-connector/idscp2/README.md

-The _ids-comm_ module wraps the IDSCP, providing secure communication and remote attestation between Connector instances.
+The _idscp2_ implements the second version of the IDS Communication Protocol